jrnd-io/jr-kafka-connect-source/README.md

 # jr-kafka-connect-source

-JR Source Connector for Apache Kafka Connect
+JR Source Connector for Apache Kafka Connect.

 ## Quickstart

-To run the demo, you will need on your host machine:
+In order to run JR Source Connector Quickstart, you will need on your host machine:

  - Docker engine.
  - Java JDK v 17.x or higher.
  - Apache Maven v 3.x

+Quickstart is placed in _quickstart_ folder.

-Run JR Source Connector demo with command:
+Run JR Source Connector Quickstart with command:

 ```
 bootstrap.sh
 ```

-This will instatiate a Kafka cluster using docker containers with:
+This will instantiate a Kafka cluster using docker containers with:

  - 1 broker listening on port 9092
  - 1 schema registry listening on port 8081